 The company recently provided the following updated full-year guidance, on a reported basis:

 - Revenue of $422-426 million, implying a growth rate of 7-8%

 - Earnings (EBITDA) of $238-242 million, implying a growth rate of 18-20%

 - Profits (NPAT) of $130-134 million, implying a growth rate of 8-12%

 As technologies proliferate many have theorised that data will become the NEW oil.
 While many have dismissed such a claim as overly grandiose, to understate the importance of ‘data’ in the 21st century would also be a mistake.

-Though NEXTDC (ASX: NXT) is not as flashy as the likes of Afterpay or Xero, it has consistently grown its revenue in recent years and remains well liked by analysts, boasting a Strong Buy recommendation on average, according to Market Index, as of September 10.
+Though NEXTDC (ASX: NXT) is not as flashy as the likes of Afterpay or Xero, it has consistently grown its revenue in recent years and remains well liked by analysts, boasting a Strong Buy recommendation on average, according to Market Index.